-Along with other Scottish and UK universities, St Andrews will lobby strongly on the importance of maintaining access to the European research sector and viable funding streams, and the benefits to Europe of continued links with high-quality, research-active centres like St Andrews.
+Working alongside Universities Scotland and Universities UK, St Andrews will lobby strongly on the importance of maintaining access to the European research sector and viable funding streams, and the benefits to Europe of continued links with high-quality, research-active centres like St Andrews.

 There have been some reports that UK academics are already experiencing a post-referendum bias when applying for funding with European partners.
 Is this happening in St Andrews?